sinasehlaver/network/README.md

 7. From r1, run `bash discoveryScripts/r1/start.sh 1000` for 1000 samples.
 8. From r3, run `bash discoveryScripts/r3/start.sh 1000` for 1000 samples.
 9. The order of steps 5, 6, 7, and 8 are not important.
 10. From r2, run `bash discoveryScripts/r2/start.sh 1000` for 1000 samples.
-This step should be run last because r2 initiates all communication amoung nodes.
+This step should be run last because r2 initiates all communication among nodes.

 After following these steps, `discoveryScripts/r1/link_costs.txt` contains costs for s-r1 and d-r1; `discoveryScripts/r2/link_costs.txt` contains costs for s-r2, r1-r2, r3-r2, and d-r2; and `discoveryScripts/r3/link_costs.txt` contains costs for s-r3 and d-r3.